Simplifying Momentum-based Positive-definite Submanifold Optimization with Applications to Deep Learning: Manifold Optimization and its Challenges

 In the SPD manifold case, the Riemannian maps have a closed-form expression (see Table~\ref{tab:spd_table}).
 However, the updates in Eq.~\eqref{eq:rgd}-\eqref{eq:rgd_mom_eg} require computing matrix inversion/decomposition in the Riemannian maps, so such methods have $O(k^3)$ complexity and are impractical when $k$ is large.
 To our best knowledge, very few Riemannian methods are developed and tested in high-dimensional (i.e., $k>10^6$), low floating-point precision, and stochastic cases.
 We will propose an alternative approach to construct practical Riemannian methods for SPD submanifolds when these three cases are considered jointly.

 For many SPD submanifolds\footnote{The ambient space of a SPD submanifold is a SPD manifold.
+This submanifold does not have all degrees of freedom of the SPD manifold.
 One trivial submanifold is the set of diagonal SPD matrices. } with the same (induced) metric, it is nontrivial to implement updates in Eq.~\eqref{eq:rgd}-~\eqref{eq:rgd_mom_eg} since these needed Riemannian maps often do not admit a simple closed-form expression.
 For example, consider the following SPD submanifold, which can be used \citep{calvo1990distance} to represent a $(\!k\!-\!1\!)$-dimensional Gaussian with mean $\vmu$ and full covariance $\vSigma:=\vV-\vmu\vmu^T$,

 \resizebox{0.87\linewidth}{!}{

 } The Riemannian exponential map for this submanifold does not have a simple and closed-form expression \citep{calvo1991explicit}, not to mention other submanifolds induced by structured covariance $\vSigma$.
 The exponential map also is unknown on the following rank-one SPD submanifold,